phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

-The second pattern add default for nested options in the main `optionize` call.
+The second pattern adds options that are the responsibility of the class in the main `optionize` call.
 Note that this requires a less straighforward type definition.
 If you find that your type definition is getting unweildy, clever, or difficult to understand, then consider using the first pattern above.

 ```typescript
 // Do not omit options here, so that we can provide defaults in the optionize call.